 Transfer credit may be awarded for courses completed with a "C" or better from a college, university, or other postsecondary institution accredited by a regional or national accrediting agency recognized by the U.S. Department of Education.
 Transfer credit may be awarded for military training or corporate courses where appropriate.
+Students seeking to use veterans benefits (all chapters) must provide all transcripts from previous institutions.
 There is no charge for transfer credit.